8 Ways to Make Your Town Hall Meeting an Engaging Company Event

 Keep it in the family.
 Before engaging any tech partners or trying out new initiatives, ensure that you know where the limits lie.

-a) Keeping the event employee-only to create a safe space for honest discourse
+a) Make event employee-only for safe and honest discourse

 Restricting attendance is crucial especially when you are sharing sensitive information during the town hall.
 Keeping town halls to company employees can help provide a safe space for everyone, and encourage more employees to speak up about their concerns.